 Ginger, turmeric, and lemon are no doubt three of the most popular healing, natural foods today regardless that they’ve been around for longer than any of us have!
-One reason they are so incredible is because each of them come with an array of benefits that can be used in multiple ways to benefit the brain and body.
+One reason they are so incredible is that each of them comes with an array of benefits that can be used in multiple ways to benefit the brain and body.
 They’re also easy to access at any supermarket and many are more affordable and effective than the most pricey health products out there for the conditions they promise to alleviate.

-For example, turmeric is a great anti-inflammatory aid that may work better than many over the counter drugs and certainly doesn’t come with the negative effects on the liver and heart that some chemical-based options do.
+For example, turmeric is a great anti-inflammatory aid that may work better than many over-the-counter drugs and certainly doesn’t come with the negative effects on the liver and heart that some chemical-based options do.
 And this is just one example, but there are so many more!
 Lemons come with tons of benefits for all parts of your body as does ginger, and turmeric even has more up its sleeve than just inflammation-busting properties.

 So, let’s look at how ginger, turmeric, and lemons can be used to care for the body naturally and learn to implement them more often.

 Anti-inflammatory, digestive aid, metabolism booster, stress-reliever, contains grounding properties to balance energy levels, acts as an antioxidant, promotes healthy blood pressure and blood sugar levels, warms the body up in cold temperatures

 Grate whole ginger root into tea, into stir-fry dishes, add it to a smoothie, juice with it, steep it with lemon, and add a dash of cayenne to make a morning digestive and energy tonic.
 You can also use ground ginger in healthy baking recipes, in smoothies, sprinkled onto entrees, or mixed into hot tea.
 Ginger is delicious in curries; give this Red Lentil Curry With Black Tahini and Roasted Cashews a try!